Carlisle (CSL)

 Companies providing construction materials include Owens Corning (NYSE:OC); companies competing in the technological sector of Carlisle include TE Connectivity (NYSE:TEL); and companies competing in the fluid technologies industry include Graco (NYSE:GGG).

-A company’s long-term sales performance is one signal of its overall quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Unfortunately, Carlisle struggled to consistently increase demand as its $5 billion of sales for the trailing 12 months was close to its revenue five years ago.
-This was below our standards and is a tough starting point for our analysis.
+Unfortunately, Carlisle’s 3% annualized revenue growth over the last five years was sluggish.
+This fell short of our benchmark for the industrials sector and is a tough starting point for our analysis.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Just like its five-year trend, Carlisle’s revenue over the last two years was flat, suggesting it is in a slump.
-We also note many other Building Materials businesses have faced declining sales because of cyclical headwinds.
-While Carlisle’s growth wasn’t the best, it did do better than its peers.
+Carlisle’s annualized revenue growth of 4.3% over the last two years is above its five-year trend, but we were still disappointed by the results.

 We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Carlisle’s organic revenue was flat.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+Over the last two years, Carlisle’s organic revenue averaged 2.4% year-on-year growth.
+Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-Looking ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months.
-While this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and indicates its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power